kasenetz/hbcd-docs/docs/faq.md

 <div class="notification-collapsible-content">
 <br>
 <p>🚧 UNDER CONSTRUCTION 🚧</p>
-<p>You can find our protocol on the scientist section of our website <a href="https://hbcdstudy.org/study-protocols/">here</a>, but in general we are not able to share the actual measures outside of the study, as many are proprietary.
-You can read a lot more about the protocol development in a special issue of DCN on the HBCD Study <a href="https://www.sciencedirect.com/special-issue/10VNSS1BBLV">here</a>.
-Finally, you can also generally find the questions asked and answer options as part of the protocol on our new interactive <a href="../datadictionary">Data Dictionary</a> and find more information on the <a href="../">HBCD Data Release webpage</a>.</p>
+<p>HBCD study protocols are available in the Scientist section of the main HBCD Study website <a href="https://hbcdstudy.org/study-protocols/">here</a>.
+However, please note that we are generally unable to share the specific measures used outside of the study, as many are proprietary.
+General information about the questions asked and corresponding answer options can be explored through our new interactive <a href="../datadictionary">Data Dictionary</a> and additional details/resources are available in measure descriptions provided in the section <a href="../measures/">Release Notes: Data Measures & Quality Control</a>.
+For further details on the protocol development, please refer to the <a href="https://www.sciencedirect.com/special-issue/10VNSS1BBLV">special issue of Developmental Cognitive Neuroscience</a> dedicated to the HBCD Study .</p>
 </div>
 </p>